CodingFactoryT/React-Native-Project-Structure/src/resources/README.md

-This folder contains every resources, such as assets (icons, images, logos, ...) or strings
+This folder contains every resources, such as assets (icons, images, logos, ...) or strings.